-The friend zone is a phenomena that guys everywhere have experienced.
-Most Love Systems students know it well.
-Usually it works like this: you meet a girl, you appear to have good chemistry and a lot in common.
+The friend zone is a phenomena that seems to affect mainly men.
+Usually it works like this: you (and I’m presuming you are a guy right now) meet a girl, you have good chemistry and a lot in common.
 There may even be some sexual tension at the beginning.
 But for some reason or another, a romantic relationship doesn’t happen early on, and you become friends.
-Then, maybe weeks or months down the road, you try to make a move and turn things from a friend relationship to a romantic one, but it doesn’t work.
+Then, weeks or months down the road, you try to make a move and turn things from a friend relationship to a romantic one, but it doesn’t work.
 You are stuck in the friend zone.

 The thing that bugged me with the friend zone though is that is doesn’t really make sense.
 It would be one thing if women put guys in the friend zone when the guys don’t meet their standards, but the friend zone doesn’t really work that way.
 I’ve known guys who were rich, successful, confident and everything, yet they were put in the friend zone by women who were dating guys who were beneath them in apparently every way.

 You don’t get Friend-Zoned because you’re not good enough.